 Stop talking and Start Listening

-As women we love to talk and we love to solve problems.
+As women, we love to talk and we love to solve problems.
 My husband would come home from work and I would want to do all the talking, but I realized that in order to fall back in love I really needed to listen.
 I needed to listen to what he was thinking, feeling, and struggling with.
-This allowed me to have more compassion and love for him.
-It allowed me to understand better his snarkiness after a long day because he was stressed about a project happening at work.
+This allows me to have more compassion and love for him.
+It allows me to understand better his mood after a long day.

 Stop Comparing Him.

 Comparison is an evil thing!
 It robs you of all your happiness and will eventually eat you up!
 Love your husband for who he is!
 Don’t wish he looked like your celebrity heartthrob or did things like “John Smith” down the street.
 Accept him for who he is and don’t look back.